With this bundle you’ll receive Mindful’s Beyond Burnout digital guide + 4 audio meditations from mindfulness teacher Shalini Bahl-Milne:

 A Mindful Response to Burnout: Replenish Your Body and Mind

-A 14-Minute Practice to Check In with Your Body
+1. Check In with Your Body (14-minute practice)

 We need energy for everything—to get stuff done, to meet our responsibilities, to have a fulfilling life.
 We need energy, and yet when we keep going and never stop, we deplete this important resource within us.